132nd Air Refueling Squadron: Air defense mission

-On 6 February 1952, the 132nd was transferred to the 4711th Defense Wing, which replaced the 23rd wing at Presque Isle Air Force Base.
-With the end of its federalization period, the squadron's mission, personnel, and F-80C jets were transferred to the active-duty 49th Fighter-Interceptor Squadron on 1 November 1952.
+Air Defense Command (ADC) had difficulty under the existing wing base organizational structure in deploying fighter squadrons to the best advantage.
+The 23rd was inactivated on 6 February 1952 and the squadron was transferred to the recently activated 4711th Defense Wing, which replaced the 23rd Wing at Presque Isle Air Force Base.
+On 1 November 1952, the 132nd transferred its mission, personnel, and F-80C jets to the active-duty 49th Fighter-Interceptor Squadron, which was activated on the same day.
 The squadron was released from active duty and returned to the control of the State of Maine.